semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 There are no out-of-the-box features in Semgrep OSS for triaging findings.

-However, you can output findings to JSON and SARIF then send those findings to an AppSec Posture Management (ASPM) software such as GitHub Advanced Security.
+However, you can output findings to JSON and SARIF then send those findings to an AppSec Posture Management (ASPM) software such as DefectDojo.

 </div>
 <div>